 The Metropolitan Theater is a stage theater located on High Street.
 Founded in 1924, it is one of West Virginia's foremost centers for the dramatic arts, hosting stage plays and other presentations several times a year.
 Featured on the West Virginia Historic Theatre Trail, the Metropolitan Theatre is a cornerstone of Morgantown history and culture and introduces local youth to the dramatic arts through its junior theater programs.
 Outside the theatre, a statue of Morgantown native Jesse 'Don' Knotts has been installed.
 Knotts frequently performed at the Metropolitan.

-New York City for $130,000 on January 10, 1921 and began construction on their playhouse.
+The Metropolitan Theatre is the only theatre in Morgantown to have retained its original architectural integrity since opening in 1924.
+Shortly after opening, the Metropolitan Theatre was deemed "West Virginia's most beautiful playhouse."
+George P. and John P. Comuntzis bought land from Milton and Hattie Hirschman of New York City for $130,000 on January 10, 1921 and began construction on their playhouse.
 The same man who built the West Virginia University College of Law building, C.W.
 Bates of Wheeling, was also responsible for building the Metropolitan Theatre.